bitExpert/testiat-api-client-node/README.md

 ### getProjectStatus(id)

-Gets the status of the given project ID
+Gets the status of the given project ID.

 ### startEmailTest(subject, html, clients)